-mid-15c., "mild," of persons (attested from early 13c. as a surname), from Old French clement, from Latin clementem (nominative clemens) "mild, placid, gentle" (see clemency).
+mid-15c., of persons, "mild in temper or disposition" (attested from early 13c. as a surname), from Old French clement, from Latin clementem (nominative clemens) "mild, placid, gentle" (see clemency).
 Of weather, 1620s.
 Taken as a name by several early popes and popular in England as a masculine given name from mid-12c., also in fem. form Clemence.

 Web design and development by MaoningTech.